 There are many things that you should consider when hiring a carer.
 Although care worker qualifications are not necessary, relevant qualifications can provide insight into whether your new carer is able to provide a high-quality, home-care service.

 Both health and social care qualifications and professional training are at the heart of any high-quality live in care service.
 Carers who have received comprehensive training are well-placed to offer an excellent standard of elderly care.
 This is especially important when selecting a home care company for an individual who is living with a complex condition, such as dementia or Parkinson’s.

-General qualifications and training for live in care workers
+Skills and training for live-in care workers

 A specialist home care company with exacting standards will ensure that its staff are equipped with a broad range of skills and qualifications to help them care for individuals in their own homes.
 The industry is regulated by the Care Quality Commission (CQC) who stipulate that any carer working with the elderly complete four statutory modules; Moving and Handling, First Aid, Food Hygiene and Safeguarding.